Sofrosine/appointment-app/README.md

 ## Requirements and Installation:

 * Ensure Node.js and Expo CLI are installed.
-* Open the terminal in the project folder and run `npm install` to install dependencies.
+* Open the terminal in the project folder and run `yarn install` to install dependencies.
 * Create a Firebase account and add the Firebase configuration to the project.
 * Start the project by running the `npx expo start` command in the terminal.
 To try the application live an emulator needed also.